copterworks/py_repo/README.md

 Repository of python codes
 for my personal use.

-Used this for studying and improving my python coding.
+Primarily use for just studying github and python